mauropasse/design/articles/events_executor.md

 Executing an event is done by calling the corresponding API on the rclcpp object identified by the event.
 Let's consider a ROS 2 subscription as an example.
-The event will contain the `ExecutorEventType::SUBSCRIPTION_EVENT` value, so the executor will know that it has to get the `rclcpp::SubscriptionBase` object that generated this event and call the `take_and_do_error_handling()` API.
+The event will contain the `ExecutorEventType::SUBSCRIPTION_EVENT` label and an identifier to a `rclcpp::SubscriptionBase` object, and the executor will use them to get the `rclcpp::SubscriptionBase` object that needs to be passed to the `execute_subscription()` API.

-`Waitables` implement their own `execute()` API, which can be called directly.
+`Waitables` implement their own `execute()` API which can be called directly by the executor when a `ExecutorEventType::WAITABLE_EVENT` is received.

-The `EventsExecutor` can allow entities to not be blocked while events are being processed by implementing the `EventsQueue` through two separate queues, one for storage and accumulation of events and the other for their execution.
+The `EventsExecutor` should allow entities to push events into the queue while other events are being processed, i.e. without blocking the producers.
+The current implementation achieves that by having two separate `EventsQueue`: one for storage and accumulation of events and the other for their execution, and swapping the two whenever the executor wakes up.

-In order to implement the non-blocking variants of `spin()` without requiring the creation of an additional task, which in these cases it would come with complex synchronization requirements, it is sufficient to query the `TimersManager` for the time before the first timer expires and then use this value as a timeout for the conditional wait for new events.
+In order to implement the non-blocking variants of `spin()` it is possible to get from the `TimersManager` the duration until the first timer expires and then use this value as a timeout in the conditional wait for new events.

+The `EventsExecutor` should take care of correctly handling events that have been generated from entities that are not associated with the executor anymore, either because they have been removed or because they went out of scope.

 ### Cleanup and ownership